About Ed Wicke

 * What is your favourite holiday destination?

-- Fort Walton Beach, Florida in the summer (my mother lives there) and Obertauern, Austria in the winter (for
+- Fort Walton Beach, Florida in the summer (for the beach) and Obertauern, Austria in the winter (for skiing).

 * If you were not an author, what job would you have?

-- I’m also an accountant / auditor / IT manager, and I like that!
+- I’m also an accountant / auditor / IT manager / therapist at a Hospice, and I like all that!